Photo of Jordan McNally

 LinkedIn:Connect

-His previous work focused on the topics of greenhouse gas emissions and economics for solar adsorption systems for residential use in Canada.
+His M.A.Sc. work focused on the topics of greenhouse gas emissions and economics for solar adsorption systems for residential use in Canada.
 More details on his research can be found here.
-Jordan also works as technical support working on the upkeep of our servers, website, and data acquisition.
-He also worked to create instrumentation and LabVIEW programs for our research projects.
+Jordan also worked as technical support working on the upkeep of our servers, database, website, and data acquisition.
+He has worked to create instrumentation, LabVIEW, and Python programs for our research projects.
+He has been a core member of the research team since 2016, while he was completing his B.Eng. in Aerospace Engineering.

 Publications:

 McNally, J., Baldwin, C., and Cruickshank, C.A.
 (2022) Greenhouse Gas Analysis of Solar Adsorption and Typical Residential HVAC Systems for Major Cities Across Canada.
-5th International Conference on Building Energy and Environment.
+5th COBEE.
 July 25th-29th.
-In Press.